menu

 Setting & Lifestyle

-Durham is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Durham is a great place for families with children to consider.
+First of all, many other families with children live here, making Durham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Durham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Durham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The population of Durham is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.40% of adults in Durham have a bachelor's degree or even advanced degree.
+The education level of Durham citizens is very high relative to the national average among all cities (21.84%): 36.40% of adults in Durham have a bachelor's degree or even advanced degree.

 The people who call Durham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Durham residents report their race to be White, followed by Asian.
 Important ancestries of people in Durham include English, French, Irish, German, and Scottish.